Fun, hands-on indoor activities for kids! Stay engaged in a safe, creative space.

 What is the activity?

-This building project uses recycled cardboard to create an entire city!
+This building activity uses recycled cardboard to create an entire city!
 Kids can design houses, skyscrapers, bridges, and parks using old boxes, markers, and glue.
 They can even add small toy cars or LEGO figures to bring the city to life!

 Why do this activity?